mzazon/awesome-cloud-projects/aws/feature-flags-evidently/feature-flags-evidently.md

 ## Solution

 Amazon CloudWatch Evidently provides a managed feature flag service that enables safe feature deployments through controlled exposure, A/B testing, and real-time monitoring.
 By implementing feature flags with Evidently, teams can gradually roll out features to specific user segments, monitor performance metrics, and instantly toggle features on or off without code changes or redeployments.

+> **Important**: AWS is discontinuing CloudWatch Evidently on October 16, 2025.
+After this date, the service will no longer be available.
+AWS recommends migrating to [AWS AppConfig feature flags](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html) as the preferred alternative for feature flag management and experimentation.

 ## Architecture Diagram